evkx/evkx.github.io/content/models/polestar/3/3_Long_Range_Dual_Motor_Performance/_index.md

 Keyless go makes it possible to start the car without needing to use the key.

+The steering wheel is electrically adjustable.

 You have wireless charging for your phone.

 ## User interface and control

 Polestar 3 Long Range Dual Motor Performance has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
-The  screen behind the steering wheel integrated into the dashboard is 12,3 inches large.
+The  screen behind the steering wheel integrated into the dashboard is 9 inches large.
 The touch screen at the top of the center console is 14,5 inches large.

 <figur>